KonuTech/kaggle-tabular-playground-series/README.md

 # kaggle-tabular-playground-series-jan-2022

-- Your submission scored 7.88964, which is not an improvement of your best score.
-Keep trying!
+- Your submission scored 7.06230, which is an improvement of your previous score of 7.84657.
+Great job!

 # kaggle-tabular-playground-series-dec-2021